zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 Also, if you are concerned about multi-regional data locality, [the way to go is with CockroachDB](https://www.cockroachlabs.com/docs/stable/multiregion-overview.html).

-The indexes for the database are optimized using load tests from zitadel.cloud, which runs with CockroachDB.
+The indexes for the database are optimized using load tests from [ZITADEL Cloud](https://zitadel.com), which runs with CockroachDB.
 If you identify problems with your Postgresql during load tests that indicate that the indexes are not optimized, please create an issue in our [github repository](https://github.com/zitadel/zitadel).